ivanreese/old-atom-dracula/README.md

-This is a fork of dracula/atom project at version 2.0.7, before the 3.0.0 change changed things in a way that I don't appreciate.
+This is a fork of the dracula/atom theme at version 2.0.7, because 3.0.0 changed things in a way that I don't appreciate.